malinsen123/MQSIM-Enhanced/README.md

-# MQSim: A Simulator for Modern NVMe and SATA SSDs
+# MQSim-Enhanced: A Simulator for Modern NVMe and SATA SSDs

 MQSim-Enhanced is an enhanced version of the open-source MQSim simulator.
+The original repository is at https://github.com/CMU-SAFARI/MQSim.git

 MQSim is a simulator that accurately captures the behavior of both modern multi-queue SSDs and conventional SATA-based SSDs.
 MQSim faithfully models a number of critical features absent in existing state-of-the-art simulators, including (1) modern multi-queue-based host–interface protocols (e.g., NVMe), (2) the steady-state behavior of SSDs, and (3) the end-to-end latency of I/O requests.
 MQSim can be run as a standalone tool, or integrated with a full-system simulator.